 Sedona Land Market

-News from the long-suffering Vacant Land Sector has been grim, if you’ll pardon the expression, particularly the past couple of years.
-Despite the various housing sectors all gaining strength since last fall and building momentum, land continued to flounder.
+News from the long-suffering Vacant Land Sector has been grim, if you’ll pardon the expression, since the market crash over a decade ago.
+Despite the various housing sectors all gaining strength land continued to flounder.
 In the 1st Quarter of 2017, the Median Recorded Selling Price (MRSP) for land hit $108,000, the lowest that we’ve seen this century.
-Even then, a ray of hope.
-Sales numbers saw a considerable uptick, compared to the truly abysmal figures in 2016 and Pending Sales were robust.
+Fortunately, by the end of the 1st Quarter 2020, the MRSP had worked it’s way up to $176,000.

 Even for buyers who aren’t ready to build yet, there is a growing realization that, plentiful as it may seem now, vacant land in Sedona is a non-renewable resource.
 Bounded as we are by National Forest, the supply will inevitably diminish to a point at which prices will spike dramatically.
 As that dawns on more prospective buyers, the land market come-back will gain momentum.